Logo

 Applicants must have education, training and/or experience demonstrating competence in each of the following areas:

-1. One year experience in conducting investigations which includes conducting interviews to obtain confidential information, gathering evidence and documenting findings.
+1. One year of experience in conducting investigations which may include conducting interviews to obtain confidential information, gathering evidence, and documenting findings.

 CLASS: